Worry about inflation has risen for the tenth month in a row and remains the number one concern in What Worries the World.

 - Military conflict between nations was added to the index last month and the global figure remains flat at 14%.
 However, it is now the top concern in Germany

-- Two in three people (65%) believe their country is heading in the wrong direction with Argentina topping the index, followed by Peru (89%) and Japan (87%)
+- Two in three people (65%) believe their country is heading in the wrong direction with Argentina topping the index, followed by Peru and Japan with 89% and 87% respectively

 Covid-19 has recorded its lowest score for the third month in a row as it remains in eighth place (between taxes and climate change).

 Globally, the proportion concerned about Coronavirus is 16%, down two points on last month but down 17 points on March and 19 points below its figure at the start of the year.